 The development of SDSU Mission Valley would have a lasting economic impact to the San Diego Region.
-The project is estimated to have the following financial benefits:
+SDSU Mission Valley is estimated to have the following financial benefits:

-Total economic contributions of the project during construction, which could take an approximate 17 years, include \$4.6 billion in total economic output, nearly 29,000 one-year jobs supported, and \$29.2 million in tax revenue for the City of San Diego.
+Total economic contributions during construction, which could take an approximate 17 years, include \$4.6 billion in total economic output, nearly 29,000 one-year jobs supported, and \$29.2 million in tax revenue for the City of San Diego.